1ma/uuid/README.md

 This generator is not part of the RFC 4122 spec.
-It is a variant of the version 4 UUID that was first described (AFAIK) by Jimmy Nilsson on 2002 in an article named [The Cost of GUIDs as Primary Keys].
+It is a variant of the version 4 UUID that was first described (AFAIK) by Jimmy Nilsson in 2002 on an article named [The Cost of GUIDs as Primary Keys].

 COMB UUIDs are just version 4 UUIDs whose 48 higher bits have been overwritten with a timestamp.
-This guarantees to a certain extend that the generated values are monotonic (ever increasing), which is a most desired property when such values are used as database primary keys, or just indexed.
+This guarantees to a certain extent that the generated values are monotonic (ever increasing), which is a most desired property when such values are used as database primary keys, or simply indexed.

 ```php
 $comb = new \UMA\Uuid\CombGenerator();